UK Travelers Tanzania Safari Guide

 • Luxury safari: £4,000+ per person

-💳 Most lodges accept major credit cards, but carry some cash (USD preferred) for tips and local purchases.
+Credit cards accepted at lodges; carry some USD cash for tips and local purchases.

 7. What to Pack for a Tanzania Safari from the UK